NoamBasha/AnomalyDetectionWebApp/README.md

 where the command contains the selection of either of the algorithms mentioned above and the two CSV files.
 This way the user recieves a JSON which includes the anomalies report.

+* API: Our API is get "/" and post "/detect".
+  The get returns the index.html and the post receives a request and response, it extracts the train, test and algorithm type files from the toDetect function that we sent as data.
+  For the http post command to "/detect" the controller decodes the request and instructs the model to perform the calculation.

 ## Preparation
 After downloading the project from github, please make sure you have installed:
 * ``` node.js ``` version 14.16.1